coding-kevin/Rails_Docker_PostgreSQL_Appointment_Scheduler/README.md

 ### Requirements

-1. Create 10 doctors, who have 10 patients, who have 10 appointments.
+1. Create 10 doctors, who each have 10 patients, who each have 10 appointments.
 Names must be unique.
 2. Create api/appointments endpoint to return all appointments.
 3. Make appointments endpoint responsive to query params: **?past=1**, **?past=0**, and **?length=5&page=1**.
 4. Create api/doctors endpoint to return all doctors without appointments.